elarivie/BUILDME/README.md

 generated **or** the project should be split/fork in multiple projects with highly similar source code.

+**As a convenience** to accomodate environment constraints some facilitator files may be present in a project.
+Some environment constraints may be for example:

+* OS requiring file extension to identify the executable nature (```Windows```).

+* IDE which have their own internal build methodology (```Eclipse```).

+* Continuous integration tool which require a special build file.
+(```GitLabCI```).

-As a convenience some BUILDME facilitators executable may be present next to the main BUILDME file in a project root.
-Their function is to offer a file with an extension to support operating systems that requires one to identify the nature of the executable.
-It is important to note that those facilitators purpose is only to forward the execution to the BUILDME file which have no extension and shall therefore not implement any build step.
+It is important to note that facilitator purpose is only to forward and delegate the build request to the BUILDME executable file and shall therefore not implement any releasable build step.

+**As a convenience** to accomodate or ease development workflows, nothing prevent to have other methodologies to build or partially build a project, **but** in the end only the output of the BUILDME shall be used for final release.

 Command line parameter interface:
 ----